samiitdh/SSL_Project/Instructions.md

 A html form with a dropdown list of course names(from courses table) and "Roll Number" of the student which on submission adds a row to the table ($id_courses) get $id from courses table and name of the student from individual table.

 Faculty:
-modify home_faculty.php to include a button "View My Courses"( to faculty_courses.php)
+modify home_faculty.php to include a button "View My Courses"( to faculty_courses.php) and "View Deadlines" (to faculty_deadlines.php)